-Discover a fascinating underwater world at Carlisle Bay, a natural harbor home to six shipwrecks.
+Discover a fascinating underwater world at Carlisle Bay, a natural harbor home to six shipwrecks and one of the best beaches in Barbados.
 Scuba divers and snorkelers can easily spend hours diving around Carlisle Bay’s waters, which are teeming with tropical fish, rock lobsters, seahorses, turtles, and more.

 Playita del Condado, San Juan

 A small public beach located within the Condado district in San Juan, Playita del Condado has clear waters and golden sand.
 This lovely slice of heaven can get crowded during summer weekends, so try to head there early to nab a good spot near the water.

 It doesn’t get more romantic than the appropriately-named Honeymoon Beach.
 The secluded beach isn’t that easy to reach (which is part of what makes it one of the best beaches in the Caribbean for couples), so you’ll need to arrive either via water taxi or by hiking through a short, steep trail.